strmprivacy/docs/docs/quickstart/ccd.md

 ### Sending events with the cli

-In order to use the cli to simulated data, you'll need to send the events via telepresence, using the `events-api-url` parameter (that you could also store in the strm config file (`strm context config`).
+To simulate events with our cli, the `events-api-url` paramater must be set to the host exposed via telepresence (the url can also be set in the strm config file (`strm context config`).

     strm simulate random-events test --events-api-url=http://event-gateway.strmprivacy/event --interval 5 Sent 874 events